 How Much Zinc Should I Take?

-While the Recommended Daily Allowance is 8mg for women and 11mg for men, the Save Our Bones philosophy is to get as many nutrients as possible from foods, in addition to supplements.
+While the Recommended Daily Allowance is 8mg for women and 11mg for men, we recommend getting at least 25mg a day of amino acid chelated zinc.
 Below, you’ll find a list of foods that are high in zinc, and I’ll share a zinc-rich, bone-healthy recipe as well.

 Foods High in Zinc